Do Antidepressants Affect Sex Drive?

 Want to print this article for later?
 Click here.

-It’s a common complaint I hear from patients who are currently taking an antidepressant; frustrating side effects affecting sex drive.
+It’s a common complaint I hear from patients who are taking an antidepressant; frustrating side effects affecting sex drive.
 These often can include a loss of desire, not being able to become physically aroused by sexual stimulation or, experiencing anorgasmia, the inability to achieve orgasm.
-Many women who are prescribed antidepressants, including SSRIs, can experience negative impacts on their sex drive, performance, satisfaction, or all the above.
-These disruptive side effects are often related to both the specific medication being used as well as the individual person’s unique metabolism and genetic makeup.

-Let’s start out with some interesting statistics about antidepressant use from the Centers for Disease Control and Prevention (CDC): a recent report suggests that from 2015 -2018, 13.3% of adults over the age of 18 used antidepressants in the past 30 days.
+Let’s start out with some interesting statistics about antidepressant use from the Centers for Disease Control and Prevention (CDC): a recent report suggests that from 2015-2018, 13.3% of adults over the age of 18 used antidepressants in the past 30 days.
 Across the board, use was twice as high in women (17.7%) than men (8.4%) and the percentage of use increased with age, hovering at 19% in women over age 60.1

 What Are Antidepressants and How Do They Work?

 There are many types of antidepressants.
-The more commonly used SSRIs (selective serotonin reuptake inhibitors) work by increasing serotonin levels in the brain, which can help combat depression.
+The more commonly used SSRIs (selective serotonin reuptake inhibitors) work by increasing serotonin levels in the brain, to combat depression.
 Serotonin is a neurotransmitter, a chemical in the brain which plays a crucial role in moderating mood and happiness.
 SSRIs help to maintain optimal levels of serotonin and are often the first line medication choice to treat depression.
 Common SSRIs include:

 • Paroxetine (Paxil)